galenballew/life.galenballew.fyi/_pages/about.md

 ---
-title: About GALEN
+title: About Galen
-subtitle: A stunning personal blog Jekyll theme with an image-focused design.
+subtitle: The man, the myth, the legend.
-description: A stunning personal blog Jekyll theme with an image-focused design.
+description: Everything you could ever want to know about Galen Ballew.
 featured_image: /images/demo/demo-portrait.jpg
 ---